EashanKaushik/youtube-comment-analysis/README.md

         pip install -r requirements.txt

-3. Setup AWS Buckets, create two buckets one with public access and one with private access.
+3. Setup AWS Buckets, create two S3 buckets, one with public access and, one with private access.

+4. Download the [tokenizer](https://yca-analytics.s3.us-east-2.amazonaws.com/tokenizer.zip), [labelEncoder](https://yca-analytics.s3.us-east-2.amazonaws.com/labelEncoder.joblib), [LSTM model](https://yca-analytics.s3.us-east-2.amazonaws.com/model_lstm.zip), and [LSTM weights](https://yca-analytics.s3.us-east-2.amazonaws.com/model_lstm_weights.h5) and store these files into the public S3 bucket.

-4. Setup a Ec2 instance in the same region as the two buckets, make sure you have IAM role attached to EC2 giving access to s3. ssh into your bucket and run following series of commands:
+5. Setup a Ec2 instance in the same region as the two buckets, make sure you have IAM role attached to EC2 giving access to s3. ssh into your bucket and run following series of commands:

         sudo apt-get update
         sudo apt-get install python3-pip